 How to change the URL directly in the database

-You can change WordPress domain name directly in database using phpMyAdmin which you can access through your dashboard in cPanel or Plesk.
+You can change the WordPress domain name directly in the database using phpMyAdmin which you can access through your dashboard in cPanel or Plesk.
 However, this method should not be your first choice and it should only be done if the first two methods don’t work for you.

 Keep in mind that manipulating and changing tables directly from phpMyAdmin could break your site if not done correctly.
-If you have no experience changing WordPress domain from the database, you should probably consult a developer first.
+If you have no experience changing the WordPress domain from the database, you should probably consult a developer first.
 And speaking of tables, check out wpDataTables for options on managing your front-end WordPress tables.

 If you are determined to edit the WordPress address URL this way, click on your database on the left-hand side in phpMyAdmin.
 Click on the wp_options table and then you will be able to change both the values for the “siteurl” and “home” rows.

-Enter your domain (URL) and click “Go.”
+Enter your domain name (URL) and click “Go.”
 Keep in mind that from this point on, your WordPress dashboard will only be accessible via the new URL.